Off the Map (TV series): International broadcasts

 In Canada, Off the Map was aired on Global HD.
 Although never screened on British television, it became available on-demand through the ABC Studios channel on Sky in 2015.

 Home releases

 On June 3, 2011, it was announced that ABC Studios would release the complete series on DVD in Region 1.
-The set, including all 13 episodes, as well as bonus features, was eventually made available on August 20, 2011.
+The set, including all 13 episodes, as well as bonus features, was made available on August 23, 2011.

 Reception

 Critical reception

 On the review aggregator website Rotten Tomatoes, 18% of 22 critics' reviews are positive, with an average rating of 5.90/10.
 The website's consensus reads, "Off the Map is dreadfully painful in its efforts to be dramatic and earnest."
 Metacritic, which uses a weighted average, assigned the television series a score of 49 out of 100, based on 21 critics, indicating "mixed or average reviews".

 Ratings

 Off the Map premiered with 7.57 million viewers.
 It became ABC's highest viewed telecast in the timeslot since the premiere of Eastwick on September 23, 2009, and its second episode on September 30, 2009.